felixbur/nkululeko/ini_file.md

   * device = 0
 * **patience**: Number of epochs to wait if the result gets better (for early stopping)
   * patience = 5
-* **pretrained_model**: Base model for finetuning/transfer learning.
-Variants of wav2vec2, Hubert, and WavLM are tested to work.
-Default is facebook/wav2vec2-large-robust-ft-swbd-300h.
-  * pretrained_model = microsoft/wavlm-base
-* **push_to_hub**: For finetuning, whether to push the model to the huggingface model hub.
-Default is False.
-  * push_to_hub = True

 ### EXPL